mgax/opslib/docs/batteries/terraform.rst

 ------------

 :class:`~opslib.terraform.TerraformDataSource` defines a single `Terraform Data Source`_.
-The *body* prop provides a dictionary of arguments for the data source.
+The *args* prop provides a dictionary of arguments for the data source.

 *output* (optional) is a list of attributes to be fetched from the data source.